floydhub/floyd-docs/docs/guides/shortnames.md

 and the last job you ran in `my_project` is number `3`.
 Each example will show two code snippets: the first showing a command using a shortened name, and a second showing the full-length equivalent of the first command.

+Below, we leave the job name completely blank and fall back on all our defaults: current user's username, current project's name, and most recent job number:

 ```
 $ floyd logs